 - salt as required

-- rinse, peel and chop the beetroots and carrot, very finely.
+- Rinse, peel and chop the beetroots and carrot, very finely.
 The more fine, the faster they will cook.

-- you can also grate the veggies if you prefer.
+- You can also grate the veggies if you prefer.

-- heat the oil in a pan. add the mustard seeds and urad dal.
+- Heat the oil in a pan.
+Add the mustard seeds and urad dal.

-- fry till the mustard seed make a popping sound and the urad dal get maroonish golden.
+- Fry till the mustard seed make a popping sound and the urad dal get maroonish golden.

-- make sure you don't burn them
+- Make sure you don't burn them

-- add the green chilies, curry leaves, turmeric powder and asafoetida. fry for 10-12 seconds.
+- Add the green chilies, curry leaves, turmeric powder and asafoetida.
+Fry for 10-12 seconds.

-- now add the chopped veggies. sprinkle salt and stir.
+- Now add the chopped veggies.
+Sprinkle salt and stir.

-- cover and let the veggies cook till they are done.
+- Cover and let the veggies cook till they are done.

-- sprinkle some water if the moisture dries in the pan.
+- Sprinkle some water if the moisture dries in the pan.

-- keep on checking during intervals and sprinkle water whenever required.
+- Keep on checking during intervals and sprinkle water whenever required.

-- when the veggies are cooked well, lastly add coconut and give a stir.
+- When the veggies are cooked well, lastly add coconut and give a stir.

-- before adding the coconut, if there is moisture in the pan, then dry it by simmering on an open flame for a few minutes.
+- Before adding the coconut, if there is moisture in the pan, then dry it by simmering on an open flame for a few minutes.

-- sprinkle the coconut and then switch off the flame and cover.
+- Sprinkle the coconut and then switch off the flame and cover.

-- stir and then serve beetroot carrot poriyal with rotis or chappatis.
+- Stir and then serve beetroot carrot poriyal with rotis or chappatis.